Agénor de Gramont, 10th Duke of Gramont: Later life

 After the defeat of Wissembourg (4 August) Gramont resigned his office with the rest of the Ollivier ministry (9 August), and after the revolution of September he went to England, returning after the war to Paris, where he died on 18 January 1880.
 During his retirement he published various apologies for his policy in 1870, notably La France et la Prusse avant la guerre (Paris, 1872).

 Personal life

 Portrait of his wife Emma Mary Mackinnon, by Jules Laure.

+In his youth, Agénor de Gramont was the lover of the actress Rachel, de la Païva, and Marie Duplessis, the famous Lady of the Camellias: this last affair inspired Alexandre Dumas, Jr.’s novel and play, with Agénor de Gramont becoming the character Armand Duval.

 His marriage on 27 December 1848 to Emma Mary Mackinnon (1811–1891), daughter of William Alexander Mackinnon, 33rd Chief of the Scottish Clan Mackinnon, produced four children, including: